Wine Tasting Courses

 Wine Tasting Evenings, Days and Weekends

 For 2015 we have a full diary of evening, day and weekend wine tasting experiences available in different locations throughout the UK.
-Our Wine Tasting Evenings are available in London and Bristol, Cardiff, Liverpool, Manchester, Sheffield and Leicester and our Saturday One Day Wine Courses are run regularly in London, Bristol, Cardiff and Liverpool.
+Our Wine Tasting Evenings are available in London and Bristol, Cardiff, Liverpool, Manchester, Sheffield, Leicester and Norwich and our Saturday One Day Wine Courses are run regularly in London, Bristol, Cardiff and Sheffield.
 The One Day Wine Course can also be booked as part of a Wine Tasting Weekend at several hotels in the UK.

-Prices are £29 per person for the evening tastings which includes antipasti platters or canapés and from £79 - £89 for the One Day Wine Course with a delicious three course lunch.
+Prices are £29 per person for the evening tastings which includes antipasti platters or canapés and from £89 for the One Day Wine Course with a delicious three course lunch and £109 for our Champagne & Sparkling One Day Course.
 The weekend breaks are priced from £149 per person and usually include two nights accommodation and all meals, as well as the One Day Wine Course.

 You'll meet like-minded wine drinkers and learn in a small group of up to 18 people so can attend either by yourself or why not invite a friend or two along?
 If you have a group of over 10 people we can of course come to you, read more »